PandeySunny/RAG-DocMind-Pro/README.md

 ## 📡 API Reference

+All requests accept the `X-Session-ID` header to isolate operations per user session.

 ### Health & Diagnostics
 * **`GET /health`**
-  Returns the active vector embedding model and LLM engine status.
+  Returns system status, active LLM provider, and multi-tenant isolation status.

 ### Document Management
 * **`GET /documents`**
-  Returns a list of all indexed documents, chunk counts, and status flags.
+  Returns all documents indexed under the requester's session.
 * **`POST /upload-document`**
   `multipart/form-data` payload.
-Uploads a file, extracts text, chunks it, and generates vector indices.
+Uploads a file, extracts text, chunks it, and indexes vector embeddings under the active session.
 * **`GET /documents/{id}`**
-  Fetches status and metadata for a specific document.
+  Fetches status and metadata for a specific document in the session.
 * **`DELETE /documents/{id}`**
-  Removes document from SQLite and purges associated vector index entries.
+  Permanently erases a document, its disk file, and its vector embeddings.
+* **`POST /session/reset`**
+  Immediately destroys all uploaded files, SQLite chunks, and vector memory for the requester's session.

-### Semantic Search & Retrieval
+### Semantic Search & Conversational RAG
 * **`POST /search`**
-  Performs similarity search against indexed vector space.
+  Performs similarity search strictly against the requester's session documents.
   ```json
   {
     "query": "What are the key financial highlights?",